-2.8.
+2.5.
 Computer Programs

 A brief description of the purpose, strategy, computer language, machine requirements, input requirements and the type of results obtained should be included.
 It is also ordinarily required that the adequacy of the documentation shall have been proven by the successful use of the program by someone outside the author's institution.
+Computer Programs should not normally exceed 5000 words.
+They are sent to referees in the normal way.